Lemon Rice Recipe

 Lemon Rice served in a skillet, with a spoon mixing through it.

-Lemon rice is a popular and flavorful dish with cooked rice, fresh lemon juice, and various seasonings.
+Lemon rice pilaf is a popular and flavorful dish with cooked rice, fresh lemon juice, and various seasonings.
 The key feature of lemon rice is its tangy and savory taste, which comes from the liberal use of lemon juice.
 Light, flavorful, and delicious, it’s a game-changer for those looking to liven up plain ol’ white rice.

 What You’ll Need